 For over 15+ years of using these brands, they are bar far the best flea and tick collars for dogs on the market.
 I have experimented with some of the cheaper brands and found they do not work as well and or the clasps are cheap and come apart.
 Purchase what fits your wallet.

 Depending on “what’s in your wallet” I have for you a second choice to try.

-Here your best bets for a flea fogger for the home.
-These will kill all the bugs, fleas, and ticks.
+Here your best bets for a flea fogger for the home if you feel you have a serious problem and want a guaranteed solution that will last.
+These will kill all the bugs, fleas, and ticks in your home.
 If you have a yard then use the spray I listed above.
 Once all of these steps are done, bathe your dog.
-Put on a flea collar.
+Put on the recommended flea collar.
 Your good to go. (have a yard, follow directions and spray regularly).

 My first choice is Hot Shot Fogger 6 With Odor Neutralizer, 3/2-Ounce, 2-Pack.
 A steal at $10.44 for 6 cans as of this re-write.

 Here is a quick video on how to use the foggers in the home.